Chinese Masterpieces

 Ru-Kiln Cong Vase with Stand

 This esteemed Second Commissioned Official Imperial Royal Ru-kiln Cong on Stand Vase represents a pinnacle of luxury and craftsmanship in celadon ware, a category noted for its exquisite artistry.
 Created exclusively for Emperor Huizong and his court, this vase exemplifies the most refined celadon ceramics ever produced in China.
 The vase features a stunning glaze, notable for its rich texture and smooth finish, enhanced by the inclusion of rare crushed blue agate within the glaze formula.
-This distinctive characteristic can be observed under magnification, such as through a 20x loupe or microscope, with visible specks of agate clearly captured in the accompanying microscopic imagery.
+This distinctive characteristic can be observed under magnification, such as through a 20x loupe or microscope, with visible specks of agate captured in the accompanying microscopic imagery.
 It is worth noting that the use of rare crushed blue agate is a signature element in all Official Imperial Royal Ru-kiln wares commissioned by Emperor Huizong.
 The body of this particular vase is off-white in hue, transitioning to a brownish tone post-firing—a testament to the unique properties of the materials used.
 Measuring approximately 7.5 inches in height, this piece forms part of the surviving collection from Emperor Huizong's storied hoard of Northern Song Dynasty Official Imperial Royal Ru-kiln artifacts. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Vase with Phoenix Handle from the Northern Song Dynasty's Imperial Royal Ru Kiln